Na Tuk Kong

-Na Tuk Gong are local guardian spirits worshipped by overseas Chinese communities in Malaysia, Singapore and parts of Indonesia, especially Sumatra.
-An alternate more generic name for the cult is Datuk Gong (or Kong), uniting Dato or Datuk from the local Malay word for 'grandfather', which is also used as an honorific title, and Kong or Gong from Chinese, also an honorific title.
+Na Tuk Gong are local guardian spirits worshipped by overseas Chinese communities in Malaysia and Singapore.
+An alternate more generic name for the culture is Datuk Gong (or Kong), uniting Dato or Datuk from the local Malay word for 'grandfather', which is also used as an honorific title, and Kong or Gong from Chinese, also an honorific title.
 According to Taoist tradition, a Na Tuk Kong's could hold the official title 拿督尊王 (Pinyin:nádū zūnwáng, "Revered/Respectable/Noble King Datuk).
 Datuk Keramat, Datuk Gong and Na Tuk Kong all refer to the same deity.
 For the sake of clarity, the term Datuk, which is universally used to describe the spirit in Malaysia, will be used.

 Origins

 According to local legends, all Datuks were once humans who had a standing in society either for their position or special attributes.
 They could have been an important leader, a renowned healer, a silat warrior, a pious man or even a shaman.
 Upon their death, locals and their followers would sometimes offer prayers at their gravestones, in line with the concept of keramat.
 Local Malay culture prior to the arrival of a more conservative brand of Islam practised the paying of respects to guardian spirits or penunggu which is believed to reside in seemingly 'unusual' natural formations; a unique shaped rock, an anthill, a snake's nest, an extraordinarily large tree etc.

 With the arrival of Chinese immigrants who carried along with them the Confucianist belief of ancestor worship, both practices converged and formed a new micro-culture as observed today.
 Datuks, referred to in Chinese as Na Tuk Kong (earth spirits), is considered a localised form in the worship of the spirit of the land, along with Tu Di Gong.

 The worship of Datuks among Malays Muslim and Indian Muslims declined steadily after Islamic authorities started clamping down on such activities.
 By that time, Datuk worship have taken root in the local Chinese spiritual beliefs.